 This glossary defines the terms used in the PRL Documentation set.

 .xlsfile created from one of the Excel workbooks provided by the Service Bureau.
-This includes files and our " and Excel-compatible" spreadsheets.
+This includes files.
+D, and O

 In addition, the file name should follow the naming conventions shown for text files or Excel files, as applicable.
 The critical parts of the file name are the prefix and extension.

 In both cases, we know how the data is laid out in the file, so we are able to automatically extract the data for storage in a database.
-Files that are “not compliant” require manual processing to convert them into a compliant format.
+Files that are “not compliant” will no longer be accepted starting with the 2023 reporting year.

 A PRL Report Submission is “compliant” if all of the files in the submission are compliant.